Intake & Early Intervention Facilitator

-- Two to five years of health experience in disability management, social services case management or equivalent clinical work.
+- Two to five years of health experience in disability management, active case management or equivalent clinical work.

 - Health-related degree or diploma in disability management or equivalent.

 A combination of education and experience may be considered.

 - Exceptional organizational skills with an ability to prioritize work and manage a busy portfolio with ease and efficiency.

-- A collaborative and integrated approach to work, with a demonstrated ability to work as part of a team to best serve our covered members.
+- A collaborative and integrated approach to work, with a demonstrated ability to work as part of a team to best serve our covered members and employer groups.

 - A positive perspective and flexibility to deal with complex and challenging situations that might arise.

 - A creative approach to solving issues and resolving barriers that are preventing individuals from remaining at work and/or returning to work.

 Unique Working Conditions